wiltonngo/Data-Analyst/README.md

 Summary:
 - We found out Data Analyst is the top job openings.
 - The main language does Analyst do is SQL & Excel.
+- The average Salary is 55-80K
+- The Min Salary 40-60K
+- The Max Salary 67-95K